Yash-Mehta03/First-Repo/README.md

 # First-Repo
-This is my firsdst git Repository
+This is my first git Repository
 Author- Yash Mehta